carolynduby/ApacheMetronWorkshop/02_ParsingSquid/README.md

 <img src="images/nifi_input_annotated.png" width="60%" height="60%" title="Mysquid Complete Flow">

 17. Open Metron Alerts UI.
 In a few minutes the Metron Alerts UI show mysquid events.
+If you don't see event with mysquid source, go to the Metron Configuration UI, stop mysquid and start it again.
+It might take a minute or two for events to start flowing.

 <img src="images/alerts_ui_mysquid.png" width="75%" height="75%" title="Alerts UI with mysquid events">